PBGLMichaelHall/ReadTheDocsQTL/docs/source/Sorghum.rst

-   To produce the input file Hall.table, run the following command
+   **To produce the input file Hall.table, run the following command:**

 .. code:: r